 Not only is this approach restrictive in terms of page layout, but usually meant repeat efforts were needed with every new template-based site; fields need to be created, templates set up and separate components coded for display on the front end.

-In order to adapt to Gutenberg, we needed to change our development approach, understand how we can create reusable components and embrace the flexibility Gutenberg now offers us for new website builds.
+In order to adapt to Gutenberg, we needed to change our development approch, understand how we can create reusable components and embrace the flexibility Gutenberg now offers us for new website builds.

 Gutenberg is not that flexible

 Out of the box, Gutenberg has over 30 core blocks available.
 Everything from basic content components such as paragraph, heading and list elements to more complex widgets and embeds.

 For many of our website builds, a good number of these core blocks are either not relevant or don’t have the level of functionality that our themes would demand from them.
 We needed a way to create our own set of patterns that perform very specific functions appropriate to the theme design.

 Another issue we soon found with Gutenberg is that it is neither easy nor intuitive to create more complex layouts using core blocks.